-The first and second residential sessions consist, respectively, of seven days and five days of highly interactive educational activities.
+The first and second residential sessions consist, respectively, of six days and three days of highly interactive educational activities.
 Curriculum topics include student assessment, good teaching practices, program evaluation, distance learning, change management, project planning, conflict management, educational research and scholarship, and qualitative and quantitative data collection and analysis.

 The distance learning sessions focus on the mentoring of Fellows, network building, and the exchange of ideas through participation in an internet discussion group.
 During the distance learning sessions, Fellows also implement an education innovation project at their home institution.
 A summary of the project and results are presented during the second residential session.

 At the end of the two-year program, graduating Fellows return for the third (final) residential session to report on further progress of their innovation projects, experience the poster presentations of their successors, and celebrate their completion of the fellowship with a graduation ceremony.